MelaHub/calcifer/README.md

 Availabel commands are
 * github: all commands here use unarchived repos
-** commits-with-tag: retrieves the list of commits across al repos with a specific tag; if you use a release tag this can be used to extract all releases
+** backstage-missing: retrieves all repos that do not have a catalog-info.yaml in the main branch ** commits-with-tag: retrieves the list of commits across al repos with a specific tag; if you use a release tag this can be used to extract all releases
+** empty_repos: retrieves all repos with no commits
 ** first-contribution: retrieves for all the people contributing to an org the very first contribution ** top-contributors: retrieves the top contributors for each repo in an org ** unprotected-repos: retrieves all repos not protected in an org